codingitforward/fellowship2023/README.md

 Meet the 92 young technologists who served in our seventh cohort: [Introducing the 2023 Coding it Forward Fellows](https://blog.codingitforward.com/introducing-the-2023-coding-it-forward-fellows-80757a310d08)

 This repository features the slides that Fellows presented during their respective end-of-summer presentations at their host offices.
-View a recording of Coding it Forward’s [virtual demo day]() (Recording To be Posted).
+View a recording of Coding it Forward’s [virtual demo day](https://www.youtube.com/watch?v=9jsic8PS3RU&list=PLFdnW8F-XXkBv2NISBZd81ZuafpoRKIji).

 ---